gperdomor/nx-template/README.md

 - **Report Issues**: Found a bug or have a suggestion?
 [Open an issue](https://github.com/gperdomor/nx-template/issues/new/choose) on GitHub
 - **Ask Questions**: Need help or clarification?
 Start a conversation in [GitHub Discussions](https://github.com/gperdomor/nx-template/discussions)
 - **Contribute Code**: Pull requests are welcome!
 Check our [contribution guidelines](https://github.com/gperdomor/nx-template/blob/main/CONTRIBUTING.md) to get started
-- **Share Your Work**: Built something with Nx Tools?
+- **Share Your Work**: Built something with Nx Template?
 Share it with the community in the [Showcase discussion](https://github.com/gperdomor/nx-template/discussions/categories/show-and-tell)
 - **Spread the Word**: Star the [repository](https://github.com/gperdomor/nx-template), share on social media, or write about your experience

 ### Resources